Development build (fast, not optimized) ng serve # Production build (optimized, minified, AOT compiled) ng build # Output goes to dist/my-app/ # Ahead-of-Time (AOT) compilation catches template errors at build time # Smaller bundles, faster startup

 Production Angular apps need optimized builds, environment-specific config, and a reliable hosting setup.
-This lesson covers the build process, environments, and deployment to Netlify and Firebase Hosting.
+This lesson covers the build process, environment

 export const environment = {